SkafteNicki/dtu_mlops/s5_continues_x/M15_continues_integration.md

       of the lines in your codebase that is not covered yet.

 ## Github actions
 Github actions are the CI solution that github provides.
 Each of your repositories gets 2,000 minutes of free testing per month which should be more than enough for the scope of this course (and probably all personal projects you do).
 Getting Github actions setup in a repository may seem complicated at first, but workflow files that you create for one repository can more or less be reused for any other repository that you have.

-Lets take a look at how a github workflow file is organised:
+Lets take a look at how a github workflow file is organized:

 * Initially we start by giving the workflow a `name`
 * Next we specify on what events the workflow should be triggered.
 This includes both the action (pull request, push ect) and on what branches is should activate
 * Next we list the jobs that we want to do.
 Jobs are by default executed in parallel but can also be dependent on each other
 * In the `runs-on` we can specify which operation system we want the workflow to run on.
 We also have the possibility to specify multiple.
 * Finally we have the `steps`.
 This is where we specify the actual commands that should be run when the workflow is executed.

 <p align="center">
   <img src="../figures/actions.png" width="1000" title="credits to https://madewithml.com/courses/mlops/cicd/#github-actions">